John McCain's military career, from his time as Vietnam War POW to role in passing defense bill

 “Being in command of all U.S. forces in the Pacific and the stress of maybe his son being killed — it took a lot of balance.
 But he did so with honor,” Sherwood added.

-A “reckless, adventurous” youth to a “changed man”
+A 'reckless, adventurous' youth to a 'changed man'

 McCain was a “rule breaker at the [Naval] Academy,” Callender said, adding that McCain graduated with a low-class rank.